-^{}Language and Literacy in English Acceleration Program (L2EAP), is the District's Structure English Immersion (SEI) program option for English Learners (EC Sections 305[a][2]) and 306 (c)[3]).
+Language and Literacy in English Acceleration Program (L2EAP), is the District's Structure English Immersion (SEI) program option for English Learners (EC Sections 305[a][2]) and 306 (c)[3]).

-Language Acquisition programs are designed to support students in developing the following:
+Language instructional programs are designed to support students in developing the following:

-- 1) Grade-level language proficiency in English; - 2) Achievement of the state-adopted academic content standards in English; - 3) Bilingualism, biliteracy, and sociocultural competence in dual language education programs.
+- 1 Grade-level language proficiency in English; - 2 Achievement of the state-adopted academic content standards in English; - 3 Bilingualism, biliteracy, and sociocultural competence in dual language education programs.

-Waivers for Bilingual/Dual Language Education programs are no longer required.
-For more information on available instructional programs, contact your school or visit the Multilingual and Multicultural Education Department (MMED) at: MMED website to view the master plan program brochures and videos.
+For more information on available instructional programs, contact your school, or visit the MMED website to view the master plan program brochures and videos.